 Redemptive Vocation Paper This paper is meant to be a researched and creative reflection in which the student examines a vocation from several perspectives, including the three categories of creation, fall, and redemption.
 The goal is for the student to ascertain a biblically informed vision of that vocation and be able to communicate that vision to others.

-There will be more specific information and guidelines given the first day of class.
+More specific information and guidelines will be given on the first day of class.

 VI.
 Grading

 In Class Participation 30%

 Reading and Reflection Papers 30%

 Final Assignment 40%

 VII.
 Schedule